vaequitas/scaling-octo-giggle/README.md

 # scaling-octo-giggle

-Vagrant machine configurations for a web-layer frontend and app-layer backends.
+Vagrant machine configurations for a web-layer frontend using nginx and app-layer backends running a golang app.